 The use of pressure data instead of acting forces during excavation cuts down on the amount of estimation and calculations for results.
 The measurement of forces in an excavation uses the same pressure sensor data but requires additional conversion for reliable outcomes.
-As the contact forces focused on the bucket are calculated from multiple pressure sensors distributed along boom, arm, and bucket, soil-tool interaction must be considered as well (Luengo et al., 1998).
-These are reformulated from Reece's fundamental earth moving equation (Reece, 1965), adding remolding forces of the payload in the bucket during excavation.
+As the contact forces focused on the bucket are calculated from multiple pressure sensors distributed along boom, arm, and bucket, soil-tool interaction must be considered as well [8].
+These are reformulated from Reece's fundamental earth moving equation [2], adding remolding forces of the payload in the bucket during excavation.
 The original equations considered excavation on a horizontal plane.
-This has been developed through estimation tools to a combined method of identification and estimation (Guan et al., 2023), creating a developed Powell's tool that accounts for terrain slopes (Mak et al., 2012).
+This has been developed through estimation tools to a combined method of identification and estimation [2], creating a developed Powell's tool that accounts for terrain slopes [6].
 The latest studies have developed soil parameter detection in soil-tool interactions to utilize finite element methods to model outcomes and parameters.
 Where estimation through forces supersedes pressure data is in the case of more detailed parameter detections as well as saturated soil interaction.
 A more detailed study into saturated soil must be made to evaluate the potential of pressure sensor readings.

 Total active pressure readings recorded on field computers could be adjusted to record pressure sensor readings of excavators.
 Translated with current ground investigation software, both pressure readings can be compared in parallel.
-As our study was limited to frictional soils representing common soil types in road structures, more comprehensive field tests are required in the future to test the hypothesis in other prevailing soil conditions.
+As our study was limited to friction soils representing common soil types in road structures, more comprehensive field tests are required in the future to test the hypothesis in other prevailing soil conditions.